pwolle/seli/paper/paper.md

 __JAX__: Gradient computations in JAX are very similar to math notation, as the `jax.grad` function simply takes the derivative of the function with respect to the argument. `JAX` however does not provide neural network utilities and the existing libraries built on top of it like `flax`, `haiku` or `equinox` are not focused on concise high level code.

 __flax.nnx__ Flax has an experimental api called `nnx` which has a conceptually very similar goal to `seli`.
-It is however not well documented at the time of writing and the code forces the user to use stateful objects.
+It is however not well documented at the time of writing and source code is harder to understand for beginners.

 ### Development Process

 A continuous integration pipeline was setup to run 174 tests on cpu hardware.
 Additionally the package `seli` gets published to PyPI in case the pyproject version is updated.
 The code quality is ensured by the `ruff` linter and the `mypy` type checker.
 Ruff is automatically run on every commit, disallowing the commit if the code does not pass the linter.

+Documentation is generated from docstrings using `sphinx` and published to `readthedocs` at [$\texttt{seli.readthedocs.io}$](https://seli.readthedocs.io).
 The paper is automatically compiled from markdown to latex and then pdf using pandoc.
+In total 12.3k lines of code were commited to github. for this project.

+The final code consists of about 9.1k lines of python code.
+1.3k lines of examples 3.7k lines of library code and the same ammount of test lines.
+The report is 10 pages long[^1] fulfilling the the requirements of the course.

+[^1]: Using relatively small margins and font sizes.

+## Summary

+Modern probabilistic generative modeling methods were introduced from a mathematical perspective.
+Concise implementations of the discussed methods are provided, which produce plots for the results.
+For this the `seli` package was developed, which is a small python package that makes advanced machine learning more accessible.

 ## Acknowledgements {.unnumbered}

 I would like to acknowledge, that I have used AI based code generation to create drafts for the tests, which I fixed manually afterwards.
 Additionally Copilot style autocompletion was turned on when writing the code and paper.
 This sometimes provided short auto generations for boilerplate code.

-AI was very useful for increasing the speed of writing the boring parts of the code, was not yet able to write any significant parts of the code or paper.
+AI was very useful for increasing the speed of writing the boring parts of the code, but was not yet able to write any significant parts of the code or paper.

 ## References {.unnumbered}
 ::: {#refs}